 The ant can only smell food directly in front of it.
 The ant can only remember a small number of things, and what it remembers after any move only depends on what it remembered and smelled immediately before the move.
 Based on smell and memory, the ant may choose to move forward one square, or it may turn right or left.
 It eats a crumb when it lands on it.
 The above scenario can be nicely modelled as a state machine in which each state is a pair consisting of the "ant's memory" and "everything else"-for example, information about where things are on the grid.
 Work out the details of such a model state machine; design the ant-memory part of the state machine so the ant will eat all the crumbs on any finite path at which it starts and then signal when it is done.
 Be sure to clearly describe the possible states, transitions, and inputs and outputs (if any) in your model.
 Briefly explain why your ant will eat all the crumbs.
 Note that the last transition is a self-loop; the ant signals done for eternity.
 One could also add another end state so that the ant signals done only once.
+Problem 6.5.

-Suppose that you have a regular deck of cards arranged as follows, from top to bottom:

-$$A \heartsuit 2 \heartsuit \dots K \heartsuit A \spadesuit 2 \spadesuit \dots K \spadesuit A \clubsuit 2 \clubsuit \dots K \clubsuit A \diamondsuit 2 \diamondsuit \dots K \diamondsuit$$

-Only two operations on the deck are allowed: inshuffling and outshuffling.
-In both, you begin by cutting the deck exactly in half, taking the top half into your right hand and the bottom into your left.
-Then you shuffle the two halves together so that the cards are perfectly interlaced; that is, the shuffled deck consists of one card from the left, one from the right, one from the left, one from the right, etc. The top card in the shuffled deck comes from the right hand in an outshuffle and from the left hand in an inshuffle.
+Suppose that you have a regular deck of cards arranged as follows, from top to bottom: $A \heartsuit 2 \heartsuit \dots K \heartsuit A \spadesuit 2 \spadesuit \dots K \spadesuit A \clubsuit 2 \clubsuit \dots K \clubsuit A \diamondsuit 2 \diamondsuit \dots K \diamondsuit$ Only two operations on the deck are allowed: inshuffling and outshuffling.
+In both, you begin by cutting the deck exactly in half, taking the top half into your right-hand and the bottom into your left.
+Then you shuffle the two halves together so that the cards are perfectly interlaced; that is, the shuffled deck consists of one card from the left, one from the right, one from the left, one from the right, etc. The top card in the shuffled deck comes from the right-hand in an outshuffle and from the left-hand in an inshuffle. (a) Model this problem as a state machine.

-- (a) Model this problem as a state machine. - (b) Use the Invariant Principle to prove that you cannot make the entire first half of the deck black through a sequence of inshuffles and outshuffles.
+(b) Use the Invariant Principle to prove that you cannot make the entire first half of the deck black through a sequence of inshuffles and outshuffles.
 Note: Discovering a suitable invariant can be difficult!
-The standard approach is to identify a bunch of reachable states and then look for a pattern, some feature that they all share.
+This is the part of a correctness proof that generally requires some insight, and there is no simple recipe for finding invariants.
+A standard initial approach is to identify a bunch of reachable states and then look for a pattern-some feature that they all share.
+Problem 6.6.

+Prove that the fast exponentiation state machine of Section 6.3.1 will halt after

+$$\lceil \log_2 n \rceil + 1 \tag{6.3}$$

-Prove that the fast exponentiation state machine of Section 5.4.5 will halt after transitions starting from any state where the value of z is $n \in \mathbb{Z}^+$.
+transitions starting from any state where the value of z is $n \in \mathbb{Z}^+$.
+Hint: Strong induction.

+Class Problems

+Problem 6.7.